Channels Overview

 Channel connections are designed with security in mind:

-• Bot tokens are encrypted and never exposed in logs, API responses, or to the agent
+• Tokens and credentials are encrypted with AES-256 and stored in Supabase Vault — never exposed in logs, API responses, or to the AI agent

 • Deduplication — Duplicate messages are automatically filtered to prevent double-processing